brainix/pottery/README.md

 Create a `RedisDict`:

     >>> from pottery import RedisDict
-    >>> raj = RedisDict(redis, 'raj', job='computers', hobby='music')
+    >>> raj = RedisDict(job='computers', hobby='music', redis=redis, key='raj')

-The first argument to `RedisDict()` is your Redis client.
-The second argument is the Redis key name for your dict.
-Other than that, you can use your `RedisDict` the same way that you use any other Python dict:
+Notice the last two keyword arguments to `RedisDict()`:  The first is your Redis client.
+The second is the Redis key name for your dict.
+Other than that, you can use your `RedisDict` the same way that you use any other Python
+dict:

     >>> len(raj)
     2